Mobile Hotspot - MiFi Is The Best Of Both Worlds!

 don't offer backwards compatibility.
 In other words, they

-offer 4G, however, when you're out of coverage, they're not compatible
+4G, however, when you're out of coverage, they're not compatible with

-Of course, this limitation is eliminated as 4G becomes the
+course, this limitation is eliminated as 4G becomes truly ubiquitous.

-hotspots are a fantastic technology development that I expect will
+hotspots are a fantastic technology development that is basically

 use!
 In fact, I truly don't understand why anyone would buy a